3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here

+It's nice and concise to keep the stations as a subset of the lines and to store all that data in the same object.
+However, a problem arises if, for example, the haymarket station is used by both the green and the orange lines.
+In this data model, you would have to duplicate the content again.
+Instead, I would recommend a single object for all the lines, and a second object for the lines themselves, which would then reference the station object.

 ### 6. Doctor Appointment App